About

 - Carnegie Mellon University

-- I am working in the Advanced Agent-Robotics Technology Lab with Prof. Katia Sycara on efficient Human-Agent Teaming.
+- I worked in the Advanced Agent-Robotics Technology Lab with Prof. Katia Sycara on efficient Human-Agent Teaming.

 Resident @ Google X (May to October 2021)